Bounding the quantum dimension with contextuality: The Peres-Mermin inequality

 where the measurements in each of the six sequences are compatible.
 Then, for NCHV theories the bound

 holds.
-In a four-dimensional quantum system, however, one can take the following square of observables, known as the Peres-Mermin (PM) square \cite{Peres90,Mermin90}
+In a four-dimensional quantum system, however, one can take the following square of observables, known as the Peres-Mermin square \cite{Peres90,Mermin90}

 These observables lead for any quantum state to a value of $\mean{\chi_{\rm PM}} = 6$, demonstrating state-independent contextuality.
 The quantum violation has been observed in several recent experiments \cite{KZGKGCBR09,ARBC09,MRCL09}.
-Note that the sequences in Eq.~(\ref{pmoperator}) are defined such that each observable occurs either always first or second or in the last place of a sequence.
+Note that the sequences in Eq.~(\ref{pmoperator}) are defined such that each observable occurs either always in the first or always in the second or always in the third place of a measurement a sequence.
 This difference to the standard version does not matter at this point (since the observables in any row or column commute), but it will become important below.

 The PM inequality is of special interest for our program since it is violated up to the algebraic maximum with four-dimensional quantum systems and the violation is state-independent.
 Therefore, this inequality is a good candidate for dimension witnesses without assumptions on the measurements.
 First, we can state: